PlethoraChutney/Appia/README.md

     manual plot scripts*

 ## GUI
-Appia has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `appia` with no arguments.
-If you wish to use the command line interface instead include `--ignore-gooey`.
+There used to be a GUI provided by Gooey, but I didn't like the extra dependencies and I am not convinced anyone actually found it useful.
+If you would like a GUI for data processing, please submit an issue **including the situations in which you would regularly like to use a GUI**.

 ## HPLC Processing
 Appia reads `.arw` or `.asc` files (from Waters and Shimadzu HPLCs, respectively)